Code-Institute-Submissions/workout-world/README.md

 * A google maps to see where the gym is located.

 ## Technologies Used
-* [HTML5](https://en.wikipedia.org/wiki/HTML5)used as the main programming language.
+* [HTML5](https://en.wikipedia.org/wiki/HTML5) used as the main programming language.
 * [CSS](https://en.wikipedia.org/wiki/CSS) used to add style to the project.
 * [Bootstrap](https://getbootstrap.com/) used to style some elements and to make the website responsive.
 * [Fontawesome](https://fontawesome.com/) used for the icons.